 Welcome to our “learn to swim” program.
 We pride ourselves in having an incredible staff of American Red Cross Certified Water Safety Instructors.
 From learning to submerge under water to flip turns, our WSI’s can get you there.
 So, jump on in!

-Group and Private lessons are sold in packages of 5.
-Group lessons run for 5 consecutive weeks.
+Group lessons run for 8 consecutive weeks.
+Private and Semi-Private lessons are sold in packages of 5.
 Private lesson times can be flexible.
 Fees

 Swimming Lesson Course Description

 Courses are taught in accordance with American Red Cross standards.
 All instructors are certified Red Cross Water Safety Instructors.

 Parent and Child Aquatics:

 Aqua Tots – Age: 6 months – 3 years